What is the all-around shoe of trail running legend Kilian Jornet like in real life?

 This is what NNormal itself writes about the Tomir 2.0 or Tomir 02:

-Tomir 2.0 is the upgraded version of Tomir 1.0, our most versatile and comfortable model.
-This new shoe was born from the feedback of the NNormal community and is designed to improve all your trail running and outdoor experiences.
+Tomir 2.0 is the upgraded version of the Tomir 1.0, our most versatile and comfortable model.
+This new shoe was born from feedback from the NNormal community and is designed to improve all your trail running and outdoor experiences.

 Built stronger

-After an extensive research process, we have developed a shoe that is even more durable, stronger and more comfortable than the previous version.
-The key to this improvement lies in the use of new materials in the upper and midsole: 360° nylon thread stitching in the midsole and new anti-slip laces.
+After extensive research, we've developed a shoe that's even more durable, stronger, and more comfortable than the previous version.
+The key to this improvement lies in the use of new materials in the upper and midsole: 360° nylon thread stitching in the midsole and new non-slip laces.

 Walk longer

-Thanks to the improved rocker and midsole geometry, the Tomir 2.0 offers a smoother, less impactful running experience, allowing you to run more comfortably and longer.
+Thanks to the improved rocker and midsole geometry, the Tomir 2.0 delivers a smoother, less impactful running experience, allowing you to run more comfortably and for longer.

 More cushioning

-The new supercritical foam composition of the Tomir 2.0 is not only lighter, but also increases cushioning and energy conservation while running.
-This ensures that you can run further with less effort.
+The new supercritical foam composition of the Tomir 2.0 is not only lighter but also increases cushioning and energy efficiency while running.
+This allows you to run further with less effort.

 What's new about this shoe?

-The Tomir 2.0 is an improved version of the Tomir 1.0 , with a number of important upgrades in the areas of durability, comfort and performance.
-Here are the most important innovations:
+The Tomir 2.0 is an improved version of the Tomir 1.0 , with several significant upgrades in sustainability, comfort, and performance.
+These are the most important innovations:

 1. Stronger construction